andyatkinson/andyatkinson.github.io/_posts/2021-08-30-manual-migration-fix.md

 comments: true
 ---

-This tip is a recipe for how to recover from a Rails migration that failed to apply in production, by applying it manually.
-This process could work for any SQL migration but the example used below is for an index added to a table with a PostgreSQL database.
+This tip is a recipe for how to recover from a Rails migration that failed to apply in production.
+This process could work for any SQL migration.
+The example below is for an index added to a table.

-This is also more of a symptom of an underlying problem to fix, but nevertheless it has been a useful technique to "right the ship" and keep things moving.
+This is also more of a symptom than an underlying problem.

-#### Manually add the schema migration version
+### Manually Add the Schema Version

 Figure out the schema version.
 The version is the numeric part of the filename, for example in `20211121190924_create_index.rb` it would be `20211121190924`.
 This version will exist in the schema migrations table where it was applied earlier in pre-production as well.